This page includes information about Discover products that are not currently available on Bankrate and may be out of date.

-A balance transfer is exactly what it sounds like: a method by which you can transfer a balance from an existing credit card to a new credit card.
-By transferring old credit card balances onto a balance transfer credit card, you can consolidate your debt and, in many cases, pay it off faster.
+A balance transfer is an opportunity for you to transfer a balance from an existing credit card to a new one.
+By transferring old credit card balances onto a balance transfer card, you can consolidate your debt and, in many cases, pay it off faster.

-Many balance transfer cards make this easier by offering an introductory zero percent APR period during which you can pay down your transferred balance without paying interest.
-The best balance transfer credit cards offer an introductory zero percent APR on balance transfers for 15 to 21 months, giving you over a year to pay off your transferred debt interest-free.
+Many balance transfer cards offer an introductory zero percent APR period of at least six months during which you can pay down your transferred balance without paying interest.
+The best balance transfer credit cards offer a zero percent introductory APR on balance transfers for 15 to 21 months, giving you well over a year to pay off your transferred debt, interest-free.

 Should you do a balance transfer?

 Balance transfers have both pros and cons.
 If you choose — and use — your balance transfer credit card wisely, you’ll be able to pay off your debt in full before the intro APR runs out.
 However, you could also find yourself in a situation where you don’t pay off your whole debt before the regular APR kicks in, which means you’ll be back to paying interest on your transferred balance.

 - Save money on interest for a limited time: Balance transfer credit cards typically let you avoid paying interest on your balances for 6 to 21 months.
 Since credit card interest rates tend to be high, avoiding interest for a long stretch of time can help you save significant sums of money.

 - Consolidate multiple monthly payments into one: A balance transfer credit card makes it easy to consolidate several credit card bills down to just one, which can simplify your financial life in a big way.